-- 26.1.
-It is the responsibility of the teacher to report or request an absence under Article G.26 in accordance with the following procedures: submit the electronic leave notification notify Principal - 26.2.
-The District shall grant annually two (2) days of short term discretionary leave with cost of TTOC deducted. - 26.3.
-Discretionary leave shall not be used for the purpose of holiday extension. - [NOTE: See also Article G.5 (Unpaid Discretionary Leave).]
+26.1.
+It is the responsibility of the teacher to report or request an absence under Article G.26 in accordance with the following procedures:

+- submit the electronic leave notification - notify Principal - 26.2.
+The District shall grant annually two (2) days of short term discretionary leave with cost of Teacher Teaching on Call (TTOC) deducted. - 26.3.
+Discretionary leave shall not be used for the purpose of holiday extension.

+[Note: See also Article G.5 (Unpaid Discretionary Leave).]